Sinchanakargol/SecureGram/SecureGram-main/README.md

-# Drug Watch: AI-Powered Secure Messaging Platform
+# SecureGram: AI-Powered Secure Messaging Platform

-Drug Watch is a secure and intelligent chat platform designed for safe communication.
+SecureGram is a secure and intelligent chat platform designed for safe communication.
 It integrates AI-driven message filtering, machine learning (ML)-based detection, and administrative controls to identify and prevent drug-related messages in real-time.

 ## Features
 - **Secure Chatting**: Real-time messaging with an intuitive UI.